 I hope that prospective graduate students find this analysis useful, and that philosophers, or anyone, find the visualizations of interest.
-The visualizations should be a useful tool in helping students to compare graduate Institutions on both the quantity and quality of the various Specializations they offer.
+The visualizations should be a useful tool in helping students to compare graduate Institutions on both the quantity and quality of the various Specializations they offer, as well as an institutions’ specialized scores versus its overall scores.

 Table of Contents: